SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 ---
 ### Third-party Tools <a name="thirdpty"></a>

 Criminals use a lot of legitimate third-party tools in their development cycles and functionality.
 They do so for the exact same reasons that legitimate users leverage these services.
-For one, they're cheap, and two - they work.
+For one, most are free (as in beer), and two - they work.
 Google Forms is one of the more popular services, especially in the cryptocurrency phishing arena, but there are others out there that I want to examine.

 **Firebase**